-Apple Mac event 2016: Here's what to expect
+Apple unveils MacBook Pro with touch bar on top of keyboard

-After four long years, Apple is expected to roll out a new MacBook Pro on Thursday.
+After four long years, Apple unveiled on Thursday a new MacBook Pro.

-Following the launch of the iPhone 7 and new Apple Watch models last month, Apple (AAPL, Tech30) is holding an event at its Cupertino, California headquarters to debut new laptop and desktop computers.
-The new products will debut just ahead of the holiday shopping season.
+At an event held at its headquarters, the company showed off new 13-inch and 15-inch MacBook Pro notebooks.
+Both include a new display called the Touch Bar at the top of the keyboard.

-The company is expected to launch new 13-inch and 15-inch MacBook Pro notebooks, as well as a redesigned iMac desktop computer.
-The more affordable MacBook Air line is also slated for a refresh.
+The display, positioned where the function keys used to be, allows you to control Mac apps with your fingertips.
+It will adjust in real time based on what software, such as Photoshop, you're using.

 Related: Microsoft goes after Apple users with sleek Surface desktop